-Is there a cooking method that only offers advantages and no disadvantages?
-It would have to be sous vide.
-With a sous vide, you can get close to perfectly cooked dishes that both look good and are healthy.
+With a sous vide machine from Maxima, you can get perfectly cooked dishes that both look good and are healthy.
 A sous vide lets you cook while retaining all the flavours and nutrients of a dish, without it burning or drying out.

 What is sous vide?

-The French term ‘sous vide’ literally means ‘under vacuum’.
-In sous vide cooking, you cook vacuum packed food at a constant temperature.
+The French term ‘sous vide’ means ‘under vacuum’.
+In sous vide cooking, you cook vacuum-packed food at a constant temperature.
 This is why the term ‘vacuum cooking’ is used.
-Sous vide cooking, just like the bain marie method, has a water tank that you gradually heat up.
+Sous vide cooking, just like the bain marie method, has a water tank that you gradually heat.
 Because water never gets hotter than 100°C, your food can’t burn or separate.
 The advantage of this is that your dishes are cooked gradually and evenly.
-For meat and fish this is perfect, but ingredients like vegetables also benefit from a sous vide preparation.
+This is ideal for meat and fish as well as ingredients like vegetables.

-Which foods can you use a sous vide for?
+Which foods can you use a sous vide cooker for?